osmocom/pysim/docs/legacy.rst

     Ki and OPc will be generated during each programming cycle.
 This means fresh keys are generated, even when the ``--num`` remains unchanged.

     The parameter ``--num`` specifies a card individual number.
-This number will be manged into the random seed so that it serves as an identifier for a particular set of randomly generated parameters.
+This number will be managed into the random seed so that it serves as an identifier for a particular set of randomly generated parameters.

     In the example above the parameters ``--mcc``, and ``--mnc`` are specified as well, since they identify the GSM